Here is #6 on our list of the top 10 sales tips and that is to try to sell the conversation instead of selling the product.

 When you are talking to a prospect at the beginning of the sales process, there is usually not enough time to fully sell your product.
 There may be a lot of details that you need to share in order to fully build the prospect’s level of interest so that they are ready to buy and this can be extremely difficult when talking to a prospect for a few minutes during a cold call or over an email.

 But what there is enough time to do is to sell the prospect on agreeing to have a conversation.
-You still need to build interest in order to close the prospect on talking more, but this level of interest is much lower than what is need to get the prospect to agree to purchase.
+You still need to build interest in order to close the prospect on talking more, but this level of interest is much lower than what is needed to get the prospect to agree to purchase.

 This can greatly improve your ability to get around many objections.